Research in the Department of Chemistry

 A focus of the department is to realise the transformative power of Chemistry at the interface with Biology and Medicine.
 We aim to advance functional biology by moving from a descriptive picture of Life Sciences to a quantitative understanding using chemical principles.
 We aspire to fabricate entirely new materials with creative fusions of Chemistry and Biology.

 Our current research covers the breadth of Chemistry with Chemical Biology as common ground.
 In a successful fusion of cell biology, chemistry and physics we apply chemical approaches to gain access to the molecular mechanism of complex cell biological problems, working with the cell biologists of the Randall Division of Cell and Molecular Biophysics and the Physics Department.
 To this we add state-of-the-art biophysical approaches, complemented by computational and synthetic/biosynthetic methods.

 We are also developing new methods, including native protein mass spectrometry and its integration with other macromolecular structural data to understand the functional biology of surface membranes.

 We have active research programmes with King’s Division of Cancer Studies on cancer stem cells and strong connections with King’s Institute of Pharmaceutical Science as well as biotech and Pharma, to develop therapeutic opportunities arising from our research.

-- Our research groups Sanz, Hogarth and Suntharalingam exploit novel physical and inorganic methods to create and probe small biomolecules and metallopharmeceuticals.
+- The Sanz and Hogarth groups exploit novel physical and inorganic methods to create and probe small biomolecules and metallopharmeceuticals.

-- Barry and Wagner combine organic and chemical biology to investigate biomolecules, enzymes and biosynthetic pathways.
+- The Barry and Wagner groups combine organic and chemical biology to investigate biomolecules, enzymes and biosynthetic pathways.

-- Rosta and Isaacson employ computational and structural biology approaches to investigate larger biological macromolecules and proteins.
+- The Rosta and Isaacson groups employ computational and structural biology approaches to investigate larger biological macromolecules and proteins.

 Chemistry within King's